floroz/floroz/README.md

 ## Get in touch!

-You can get in touch with me by using the contact form on my [**Website**](https://www.danieletortora.com), or via email at contact@danieletortora.com.
+You can get in touch with me via email at contact@danieletortora.com.